dwinchell/bld-book/content/drafts/draft-14-ravens-speech.md

 ### Scene 5: After the Speeches

-Raven stepped off the stage, her pulse still racing from the applause.
+Raven stepped off the stage, her pulse still racing.
 The crowd's polite smiles and soft claps echoed in her mind, their weight pressing down harder than she'd expected.
 She grabbed a glass of water from a passing tray and took a slow sip, letting the coolness steady her.

 “You handled that well,” Luke’s voice came from just to her left, calm and grounded, cutting through the swirling noise in her head.
 She turned to find him standing a few feet away, his expression soft but steady.
 He was watching her like she was something solid and steady, not the chaos she currently felt.